porzucek/umamisavvy.com/_posts/2017-04-30-nyc-interesting-bits.md

 ---

 **Underground Steam** - In some parts of Manhattan, mainly close to the Time Square you will see a steam getting out from the underground.
-That view reminded me the one from Beppu (JPN) but as far as I know NYC is not located on any active volcanic areas.
+That view reminded me the one from Beppu (JPN) but as far as I know NYC is not located on an active volcanic areas.
-The reason of that steam is the way how parts of the city is heated.
+They use steam to heat some parts of the city.
 Steaming water is transported through the pipes and used for variety of things.
 But since the pipes are old they start cracking and steam is bursting from them.

 ![](https://lh3.googleusercontent.com/_58rOPuCZ0GyGmDXZPL5kmFyHkLFJYdO_HSh0fxcp0wqh-7q0GL0_n5mBL_xYsjQ7AbmVjo8P1J_DpjSuVMknxW6jYKFUG99oLCYUkMgB4DKMEZn_-hz9rjTgUXQrARDVAzFNlbrQzKCX8oF4TvFBmzROGSEUqbfE0jc0mX5vxTeMqPa9jhO1WnSO_xbZ-Hr0ty8AFdiKBPicLttv_u0g7VRoFICjVIFzvBxiHQU8SCjTISpc-r8fQnvTzB_Mz3exuHTbOEUcCpjwLjxD3fAmWZDNy4uUzqxzSMtfevMyEesKUA9oL3n6VrxZyqBtsJjJZJ-fXu_2N3NzoMR76kU6IvrJB6ND4t13te7ZVspsjH-lxoaIMLpopCtt4n0PkA5tQBJwrEE1njsI-UVq2Xdhnr2CpEWrFGb7pCqRDoedsTvcry7Jo08pXhqQxmzY4WR8XVYAcb2yyn-CpDtch-EvbV3YNMu7_Xcrfp67okovjqTLMH1JDKOn9DxkYI6GyIwVTDdvzV4gVinYVIOpqoNW5P-CdDgPRzqGPpk_qmG7WIuDmnhXzgrsc4O-VWI_DmvldOv36YQJUX_nY_bcSmYF42Ii5o_2n4Lg507It5lBcT4G80YEZTeYE4M5K5BtdewnUjETLwPSciTd8QaigbwSKSDm5kOaBUkcfyxMjz77q0=w439-h780-no)